test-coverage-enforce-bot/siddhi-execution-unique/docs/index.md

 siddhi-execution-unique
 ======================================

-The **siddhi-execution-unique extension** is an extension to [Siddhi](https://wso2.github.io/siddhi) to process event streams based on unique events.
+The **siddhi-execution-unique extension** is an extension to [Siddhi](https://wso2.github.io/siddhi) that process event streams based on unique events.
 Different types of unique windows are available to hold unique events based on the given unique key parameter.

 * Source code : [https://github.com/wso2-extensions/siddhi-execution-unique](https://github.com/wso2-extensions/siddhi-execution-unique)